2tanayk/2tanayk/README.md

 <!--
 **2tanayk/2tanayk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
- - 🔭 I’m currently working on [AccompanyMe](https://github.com/2tanayk/Travelize-MPR) an Android project :)
+ - 🔭 I’m currently working on [AccompanyMe](https://github.com/2tanayk/Travelize-MPR) an Android Dev. project :)
  - 🌱 I’m currently learning Django and App Dev. with Kotlin
  - 👯 I’m looking to collaborate on App Dev.,mainly for hackathons!
  - 🤔 I’m looking for help with learning DS/Algorithms